See Andrew Cuomo explain his resignation - KRDO

 “Given the circumstances, the best way I can help now is if I step aside and let government get back to governing,” Cuomo said in remarks from New York City.
 “Therefore that’s what I’ll do.”

 The son of another three-term governor, the New York Democrat indicated his announcement would take effect in two weeks.
 He will hand over the reins to his deputy of seven years, Lt.
 Gov. Kathy Hochul, a Buffalo native who is now poised to become the state’s first female governor.
-Democratic state Senate Majority Leader Andrea Stewart-Cousins will replace Hochul — meaning the state’s three highest offices will all be held, at least until Hochul appoints her own replacement, by women.
+Democratic state Senate Majority Leader Andrea Stewart-Cousins would take on the active duties of the lieutenant governor should there be a vacancy in the position.
+Hochul will appoint her own replacement.

 In the seven days since New York state Attorney General Letitia James made her report public, Cuomo faced new and more adamant calls to step down from both state and national Democrats.
 He initially pushed back, seeking more time, against the advice of trusted aides but ultimately relented and decided to resign before state lawmakers could begin a process that would likely have made him the first New York governor to be impeached in more than a century.

-Note: CLARIFICATION: This story has been updated to clarify that Stewart-Cousins would take on the active duties of the lieutenant governor should there be a vacancy in the position.